snt-arg/scene_segment_ros/README.md

 ![Scene Segmenter](demo.gif "Scene Segmenter")

-A framework for real-time segmentation of given images (video frames) based on the given parameters and configurations.
+A framework for real-time (semantic )segmentation of given images (video frames) based on the given parameters and configurations.
 The main use case of this repository is to be used in [vS-Graphs](https://github.com/snt-arg/visual_sgraphs), where the camera output seen by the robot is sent to the current package to be segmented.

+The framework currently covers two main modules, including **[Fast-SAM](https://github.com/CASIA-IVA-Lab/FastSAM)** for real-time scene segmentation and **[PanopticFCN](https://github.com/dvlab-research/PanopticFCN)** for real-time scene segmentation and semantic object detection.

+### 📊 Models Benchmarking

+[Here](https://github.com/snt-arg/scene_segmentation_benchmark) you can see the benchmarking results of the work using different libraries.

 ## 📚 Preparation